aceatusc/SciSO/README.md

 python extract.py --db <databse_name>
 ```

-Here, the `<database_name>` refers to the name you have given to your database.
+Here, the `<database_name>` refers to the name you have given your database.
 After this step, you should have a `candidate_urls` collection in your database.
 This collection contains the URLs found on any SO post across its edit history which is likely to be academic.

 ## 5. Verifying candidate URLs to get academic URLs
 We can now verify each URL in the `candidate_urls` collection using academic databases like OpenAlex, SemanticScholar, and Crossref.
 This is done by the `sciso/harvest_url/run.py` file.